Research Interests: reorganization and bankruptcy; leveraged finance; corporate law; theory of the firm

-Vince Buccola is an associate professor at the Wharton School, where he studies corporate financial law, with an emphasis on distress, reorganization, and bankruptcy.
-Before coming to Wharton, Buccola was a Bigelow Fellow at the University of Chicago Law School.
-He clerked for Judge Frank H. Easterbrook, of the U.S. Court of Appeals for the Seventh Circuit, and practiced law at Bartlit Beck.
+Vince Buccola is an associate professor at the Wharton School, where he studies corporate financial law, especially as it pertains to distress, reorganization, and bankruptcy.
+Before joining the Wharton faculty, Buccola was a Bigelow Fellow at the University of Chicago Law School.
+He clerked for Judge Frank H. Easterbrook, of the U.S. Court of Appeals for the Seventh Circuit, and was a trial lawyer at Bartlit Beck.
 He is a graduate of the University of Chicago Law School (JD) and Wesleyan University (BA).